Permit Information

 What Are The Different Types Of Permits?

 Buildings containing four or more dwelling units and non-residential buildings are considered “commercial” buildings.
-The City issues the zoning certificates for these properties.
-The Hamilton County Building Department regulates and issues building permits for these properties on behalf of the City of Wyoming.
+The City issues the zoning certificates for these properties, while the Hamilton County Building Department regulates and issues building permits on behalf of the City of Wyoming.
 For questions about commercial building permits, contact Hamilton County at 513-946-4550 or Visit Hamilton County Building And Inspections Website.

 When Is A Zoning Certificate Or Building Permit Required?